bloominstituteoftechnology/node-api1-project/README.md

 ### Start the API and Implement Requirements

-- To start the server, type `yarn server` or `npm run server` from the root folder (where the _package.json_ file is).
+- To start the server, type `npm run server` from the root folder (where the _package.json_ file is).
 The server is configured to restart automatically as you make changes.
 - Add the code necessary to implement the API requirements.
 - **Test the API using _Postman_ as you work through the exercises.**